EvanBacon/evanbacon.dev/README.md

 * Drag and drop re-ordering
 * Edit individual image meta data and image tags.
 * Creates various image sizes for load optimization
-* Organize images by tags and/or albums
+* Organize images by tags and/or works
 * Responsive design